 I’m a huge fan of homemade dressings and have posted a ton over the years!
 One of my favorites has always been this oil-free zesty tahini dressing with nutritional yeast.
-And this dressing is a spin-off of that one, only without the tahini and even more nutritional yeast.
-I originally created it as a dressing for my kale and cabbage salad but honestly, it’s delicious on just about anything.
+And this nutritional yeast dressing is a spin-off of that one, only without the tahini and even more nutritional yeast.
+I originally created it as a dressing for my kale and cabbage salad, but honestly it’s delicious on just about anything.
 I like using it as a drizzle for steamed veggies and as a dip for baked chicken tenders.

 What is Nutritional Yeast?

 Nutritional yeast is an inactive yeast made from molasses.
 It’s yellow in color and sold as flakes, granules or powder and can be found in the spice section or bulk bins of health food stores.
 I typically buy Bob’s Red Mill large flakes from Thrive Market.

 Nutritional yeast has the word “nutritional” in its name for a reason!
 It is a complete protein – meaning it has all nine essential acids that we need!
 It is also high in protein (2g per tablespoon) so is a great way for vegetarians and vegans to add high-quality protein to their diet.

 It’s also is high in B vitamins, specifically vitamin B-12!
 Vitamin B-12 is needed for a variety of body functions, including red blood cell creation, DNA production, energy metabolism and healthy nervous system functionality.
 It’s naturally found in animal products, so vegans can become deficient if they aren’t supplementing (or eating nutritional yeast).